-Even this time last year, who would have thought that jeans would soon again be the coolest pants around?
+Even this time last year, who would have thought that men's jeans would soon again be the coolest pants around?
 Circa 2017, during the heyday of YEEZY, when people inexplicably paid through the nose for Calabasas-adorned track pants, denim's resurgence looked a million miles away; memories of the raw and selvage movement of the early-noughties fading just like the ink on your A.P.C.
 Petit Standards once did.
-But now, jeans are back – and the best part is that anything goes.
+But now, jeans for men are back – and the best part is that anything goes.

 Certain jean types are synonymous with a particular time.
 In the early-aughts, people wore bootcuts because they thought the grungy look paired well with their Ed Hardy T-shirts and Von Dutch trucker caps.
 When The Strokes, Franz Ferdinand, and The Libertines ushered in a new era of garage and indie rock around 2005, Hedi Slimane led the way in proselytizing people to skinny, even drainpipe, fits.
 After that scene became played out, the aforementioned raw denim subculture came along and never truly went away, birthing nerdy online communities that still exist to this day.
 For some purists, a person's denim IQ can only be measured by how much Kapital, Needles, visvim, and other Japanese brands they have in their closet.

 As luxury and streetwear merged, jeans found themselves as the odd staple out.
 Sure, it's denim, probably the most popular fabric on the planet, so it's always going to be "in" in some respects.
 But take a look over street style galleries from the past few years and you'll see a ton of luxury track pants, suiting, and crazy trousers, but not too much denim.